 Schools, churches and communities also fund School Chaplaincy Programs.

 School Chaplains are qualified individuals who are seeking to have an impact in the lives of young people helping them to thrive.

-National School Chaplaincy and Student Wellbeing Support Program Qualification requirements
+National Student Wellbeing Program Qualification requirements

 School Chaplains are required to have as a minimum a Certificate IV in Youth Work or Pastoral Care (or designated equivalent).
 This qualification must include the following two subjects;